gedw99/goPocJsonSchemaForm/README.md

 This allows Event sourced Architectures with the Mutations ( the Write side of CQRS ) being described by JSON Schema, and the View ( the read side of the CQRS ) being also described by JSON Schema.

 Benthos is a good way to do this, as is NATS Jetstream.
+I use both in combination.

 https://docs.redpanda.com/redpanda-connect/components/processors/json_schema/